 Friends of the PMC RETAILER Members qualify for this free of charge PMC Lesson Lab Tent shipped to and from their regional location to conduct the “First Free Drum Lesson” in their festival, shopping mall, school event or activity.
 For full program details please jump to DRUMS ACROSS AMERICA and FRIENDS OF THE PMC

-Expands International Drum Month Campaign to Grow Drum Kit and Hand Percussion Market
+International Drum Month Campaign Continues to Grow Drum Kit and Hand Percussion Market

-Here are some “Perfect 10” RETAILER TIPS that can help you cash-in on this year’s International Drum Month events:
+Here are some “Perfect 10” RETAILER TIPS that can help you cash-in on the upcoming revamped International Drum Month events:

 Use Social Media to spread the word about your event.
 If you are not familiar with Facebook, Twitter and all the other internet based outlets put someone in charge of updating your event listings.
 Ask your employees to post the event on their Facebook pages and tweet it on their Twitter feeds.